yangkevin2/emnlp22-re3-story-generation/README.md

 # Re3: Generating Longer Stories With Recursive Reprompting and Revision

-This repo contains code for Re3: Generating Longer Stories With Recursive Reprompting and Revision (TODO arxiv link) by Kevin Yang, Nanyun Peng, Yuandong Tian, and Dan Klein, to appear at EMNLP 2022.
+This repo contains code for Re3: Generating Longer Stories With Recursive Reprompting and Revision (https://arxiv.org/abs/2210.06774) by Kevin Yang, Nanyun Peng, Yuandong Tian, and Dan Klein, to appear at EMNLP 2022.
 In this codebase we provide instructions for automatically generating stories of 2000+ words (or even much longer), as well as reproducing all of our baselines/ablations/analyses from the paper.
-We hope that this work can inspiration for further research in automatic long story generation.
+We hope that this work can be useful for future research on automatic long story generation.

 ## Installation / Data